jacekturek/fuzyecon/preference_relation.md

 Two sets of goods (shopping carts) are comparable with the use of preference relation ≽ (not worse than).
 The set of goods vectorX ≽ vectorY

-Instead of choosing [x,y] I prpose to introduce fuzzy logic with some functions wchich will signfy:
+Instead of typical ranking [x,y] I prpose to introduce fuzzy logic with some functions wchich will signfy:

 * OX: how prefered is vectorX (over some other goods)
 * OY: [0,1] factor (normal fuzzy set functions).